 PUASES013A – UNDERTAKE STORM AND WATER DAMAGE OPERATIONS PERFORMED AT HEIGHTS

-Tom Aczel is an PAEIMA accredited Extreme Sports Medic, Industrial Medic, EMT-P. PROFESSIONAL ASSOCIATION OF EVENT & INDUSTRIAL MEDICS AUSTRALIA Inc (PAEIMA) Membership status as an Event Medic Practitioner enriches the willingness of individual practitioners to accept and fulfil obligations to society, other medical professionals, and the EMS profession.
+Tom Aczel is an PAEIMA accredited Extreme Sports Medic, Industrial Medic, EMT-Advanced Care Technician and Educator.
+PROFESSIONAL ASSOCIATION OF EVENT & INDUSTRIAL MEDICS AUSTRALIA Inc (PAEIMA) Membership status as an Event Medic Practitioner enriches the willingness of individual practitioners to accept and fulfil obligations to society, other medical professionals, and the EMS profession.
 As a pre-hospital Medic practitioner, Tom Aczel solemnly pledges himself to the following code of professional ethics:

 to conserve life, alleviate suffering, promote health, do no harm, and encourage the quality and equal availability of emergency medical care.

 to provide services based on human need, with compassion and respect for human dignity, unrestricted by consideration of nationality, race, creed, colour, or status; to not judge the merits of the patient’s request for service, nor allow the patient’s socioeconomic status to influence our demeanour or the care that we provide.

 to not use professional knowledge and skills in any enterprise detrimental to the public well-being.

 to respect and hold in confidence all information of a confidential nature obtained in the course of professional service unless required by law to divulge such information.

 to use social media in a responsible and professional manner that does not discredit, dishonour, or embarrass an other organizations, co-workers, other health care practitioners, patients, individuals or the community at large.